-Our most ambitious route.
-It is not easy to visit in only one day the main points of interest of Malaga, so I have decided to design a visit structured in 3 parts: Muslim occupation, historic center and gastronomic tour, which will allow us to get a global vision of the city.
+Malaga in 1 day is our most ambitious itinerary in Malaga.
+It is not easy to visit in only 24 hours (one day) the main points of interest of Malaga, so I have decided to design a visit structured in 3 parts:

 One of the advantages of Malaga is that almost all places are accessible by foot as the best option, so be prepared with a good footwear.

 10 Highlights to see Malaga in one day.